 State of Hawai'i B Plus Scholarship: This scholarship is geared toward students who graduated from a Hawai'i public high school in the Spring of 2006 or later with a final high school GPA of at least a 3.0.
-The student must be a resident of Hawai'i with exceptional financial need and is Pell Grant eligible.
+The student must be a resident of Hawai'i with demonstrated financial need.
 The student must be enrolled at least half-time (minimum of 6-credits).
 Completion of a FAFSA and the financial aid process is required.
 Students need not submit a separate application for this fund.
 Awarding of this fund is ongoing, based on fund availability.